mallmen/autoscale-webhook/README.md

 ```

 > [!IMPORTANT]
 > The `Machine` resource will still transition to `Running` status normally.
 The `NoSchedule` taint restricts the Kubernetes Pod Scheduler from scheduling workloads until downstream validation succeeds.
+To validate the Taint on the Machine and  Node, check the resources before the Node reaches the `Ready` state or you may miss validating the Taint before AAP removes it.

+### 4. Verify AAP Workflow Execution and Removal of Taint from Node and Machine

+Observe that the new node is detected when fully ready by the watcher and the job is created to call AAP and run the workflow.

 ## Troubleshooting Matrix